28.5.2017 DAY CAN’T REMEMBER.

 Day 30!
 Already!
 Wow some days it feels like I have just started and other days I think back at all I have seen and done and it’s like I have been out on the track forever.
 I will say so far this has been the most incredible journey and I have enjoyed it thoroughly but I will confess there are times, like any journey, you feel low and not sure how much you can handle.

-I had my low when going through the rollercoaster section.
+I had my low when going through the roller-coaster section.
 Not having anyone with me at that point and running low on energy as well as my body hurting.
 I would look at the next hill the track was throwing at me and just sinking within, questioning myself and my capabilities.
 What the hell does one do?
 No one around, no outside contact!
 Just you and the track!
 I know everyone who does any kind of journey that would challenge them comes up with this from time to time.
 I know because I have on prior trips.
 So what do you do?

 This is where I stop.
 Stop and breathe and dig deep within myself.
 I would take a moment and just sit, make my coffee (have a cry) and look at my life and all I have done from the moment I was born and tell myself that every time challenge is thrown at me I have managed to get through it and this is no different.
 I will get through and conquer this challenge one way or another.
 Then I tell myself to get my fat butt off the ground and move as there is only one way forward and I’m the only one that can get myself there.

-So to all of you when times are tough or scary it’s ok to have a moment of being down.
+So to all of you when times are tough or scary it’s OK to have a moment of being down.
 Recognise and allow it but know we as humans are capable to conquer challengers that life throws at us, just stop for a moment, accept the feeling then remember all you have learnt and done since birth and how amazing you are, then pick yourself up and move forward.

 Enough of that now and let’s get back to the track and the journey and more importantly the Navy boys!
 These guys are being lead by a super funny leader, Glenn, who has coordinated the trip as a relay to raise funds for the Bibbulmun track Foundation.
 He is walking the whole way and his guys are doing sections with him ending on the 4 June in Albany.
 So fantastic to see them out there and most have never stepped foot on the track till now and I can almost guarantee this won’t be the last time some of them will be on the track.
 Well done guys.

-Today we woke to a beautiful morning and a walk of around 18 kms to get to Balingup.
+Today we woke to a beautiful morning and a walk of around 18 km to get to Balingup.
 I’m excited to get there not just because I am having a rest day but I want one of those yummy sausage rolls the Bakehouse Cafe have.
 Food is always a great motivated to get me walking.

 This will sadly be my last day with Helen and Rae walking as they must leave the track.
 Helen has had a passing in her family back home in Melbourne and must fly home to be with them.
 I’m going to really miss you two and Helen the track is always going to be here and I will walk on it with you again soon.
 Love and strength to you and your family.